inet-framework/inet-showcases/visualizer/routingtable/doc/index.rst

    :align: center

 Note that IP addresses are displayed above the nodes.
-This has nothing to do with the ``RoutingTableVisualizer``, they are displayed because we configured it in ``InterfaceTableVisualizer`` to improve clarity.
+This has nothing to do with the :ned:`RoutingTableVisualizer`, they are displayed because we configured it in :ned:`InterfaceTableVisualizer` to improve clarity.

 Here are the routing tables of the two hosts and the router, with the visualized entries highlighted: